These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • where a row of cherry trees lined its loggia

-• I needed to step away for a minute
+• I needed a moment away

 • for I didn't want you to see my weary heart;